vectorgrp/sil-kit/docs/api/lin.rst

   :cpp:class:`ILinController*<ib::sim::lin::ILinController>`.
 - *timeEndOfFrame* indicates the end of frame time stamp when using the VIBE NetworkSimulator.
 Otherwise the value of *timeEndofFrame* is undefined.
 - *UseAutosarInterface* is a boolean variable that indicates whether to use the AUTOSAR API or the non-AUTOSAR API.
+It will most likely not be used in practice and it merely intended to show the different usages of the API.

 Successful Transmission from Master to Slave
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~